-One of the practice nurses was the infection control clinical lead who was part of a CCG lead practice nurse forum.
+One of practice nurse was the infection control clinical lead who was part of a CCG lead practice nurse forum.
 This allowed them to keep up to date with best practice including infection prevention and control.
 There was an infection control protocol in place and staff had received up to date training.
-We saw that the CCG had carried out an audit in May 2014 where the practice achieved an overall score of 88%.
-There were some actions from the audit but these had not been followed up.
-The practice had also carried out an in-house audit in November 2015 but had not addressed actions identified in the previous audit.
+We saw that the CCG had carried out an audit in May 2014 where the practice achieved an overall score of 97%.
+The practice had also carried out an in-house audit in November 2015 and some actions were identified but were not due for completion until November 2016.